 - Registration for any TEAS™ administration closes 48 hours prior to the test.
 Register early, space is limited.
 Refunds are not made for no-shows or cancellations within 48 hours before the test.

 - Be sure to indicate Northern ME CC TEAS in your profile.

 - Candidates must bring a photo id and their ATI ID – candidates without this information will not be admitted into the test session.
 To find your ID, log into your account at atitesting.com.
 On the Student Home tab under My Account, click on the Go button to view your information.
 Late admission into the test session is not permitted; please arrive at least 15 minutes prior to scheduled test administration time.

 TEAS testing will be administered on the NMCC Campus for NMCC nursing applicants only on the following dates.
-Tests will be administered in the Testing Center in Aroostook Hall.
-NMCC TEAS Test Dates:
+Tests will be administered at the Testing Center, located in the A.K.
+Christie building Admissions Suite.

 Pre-test study manuals are available online from ATI.
-A limited number of these manuals are available on reserve in the college library.
-A wide variety of other no-cost study materials/guides are also available on-line.
+A wide variety of other no-cost study materials/guides is also available online.
 All students are strongly encouraged to prepare for the test prior to taking it.

-The selection process used for the Nursing program involves an objective assessment of each applicant’s academic history including prerequisite and college-level coursework, pre-admission test results, supplemental question responses, and references.
+The selection process used for the Nursing program involves an objective assessment of each applicant’s academic history including prerequisite and college-level coursework, pre-admission test results, supplemental question responses, references, and personal interviews.
 The Nursing Admission Committee reviews all eligible candidates and forwards recommendations to the NMCC Director of Admissions.
 To be seriously considered, applicants must:

-- Successfully complete the TEAS™ with the minimum adjusted individual scores of Reading 73.8; Math 70.0; Science 52.1; English and Language Usage 63.3.
+- Successfully complete the TEAS™ with the minimum adjusted individual scores of Reading 73.8; Math 70.0; Science 52.1; English and Language Usage 63.3; Composite 65.